puppetlabs/puppetlabs-apache/README.md

 ##### `purge_vhost_configs`

-If the `vhost_dir` parameter's value differs from the `confd_dir` parameter's, the Boolean parameter `purge_vhost_configs` determines whether to remove any configurations inside `vhost_dir` that are **not** managed by Puppet.
-The default value is the same as the `purge_configs` parameter.
-Setting `purge_vhost_configs` to 'false' is a stopgap measure to allow the apache Puppet module to coexist with existing or otherwise unmanaged configurations within `vhost_dir`
+If the `vhost_dir` parameter's value differs from the `confd_dir` parameter's, the Boolean parameter `purge_vhost_configs` determines whether to remove any configurations inside `vhost_dir` that are _not_ managed by Puppet.
+The default value is the same as the value of the `purge_configs` parameter.
+Setting `purge_vhost_configs` to 'false' is a stopgap measure to allow the apache Puppet module to coexist with existing or otherwise unmanaged configurations within `vhost_dir`.

 ##### `sendfile`